JovitaiK/mini-program-/README.md

-added a circle area calculator, an expression solver, and some ASCII stuff
+added a circle area calculator, an expression solver, and some ASCII stuff.